The Belvedere Hotel

-As for the food, you can enjoy bar 'snacks' at the Jetty Bar such as tempura fish, chunky steak pie, club steak sandwich or chicken schnitzel, a variety of wood-fired pizzas at Al's and, throughout the rest of the venue, an extensive menu with Entrees such as vegan coconut ceviche, bucket o' prawns, cheesy beignets, Mexican nachos and salt and pepper Sichuan calamari.
-For mains. along with the likes of sticky beef ribs, seafood parcel and pumpkin lasagne there's seafood must-tries like the Seafood Platter for one and the Seafood Hamper for Two served in a giant copper bucket (with a generous portions of crab, Moreton Bay bugs king prawns, oysters, battered fish, slaw and fruit), lobster & prawn pasta and Bel's lobster pie.
+As for the food, you can enjoy a variety of wood-fired pizzas at Al's and, throughout the rest of the venue, an extensive menu with Starters such as oysters, salt and vinegar calamari, fresh prawns with cocktail sauce and crispy chicken wings.
+For mains. along with the likes of German pork knuckle, battered snapper and chips and chicken parmigiana there's seafood must-tries like the Seafood Platter (with a generous portions of crab, Moreton Bay bugs king prawns, oysters, battered fish, slaw and fruit), lobster & prawn pasta and Bel's lobster pie.

 Nice to know - The Belvedere was first built in the 1890s as a boarding house by Mrs Jamison, who later sold the premise to Thomas Snook. who converted it into a hotel and pub in 1901.
 It is rumoured that the ghost of Mr Snook haunts the upstairs rooms if the hotel.